 The legal basis for the processing of personal data using technically necessary cookies is Art.
-6 para.
-1 lit. f GDPR.
+7 DPA.

 The legal basis for the processing of personal data using cookies for analytics purposes is Art.
-6 para.
-1 lit. a GDPR, if the user has consented to this.
+7 DPA, if the user has consented to this.

 Duration of storage, possibility of objection and removal